upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 ## User querying for a top movie list
 - **User Query:** "Can you show me the top 10 movies in 2024?"
 OR "Can you show me the top 10 Marvel movies?"
 OR "Show me the top Marvel movies" OR "Top 10 highest grossing movies" OR "Best rated movies"
   - Step 1: When user mentions top 10 or top 20, you want to sort by the `vote_average` property (or other properties like `revenue`, `popularity` based on context).
-Use the `search-index_query-and-sort-based-search` tool to sort the movies by the appropriate property in descending order.
+Use the `search-index_query-and-sort-based-search` tool to sort the movies by the appropriate property in descending order, and add a secondary sort on `vote_count` (descending) to break ties with higher-confidence results.
+  - Step 2: Top lists must filter out low-signal titles.
+Unless the user explicitly requests otherwise, always add a range filter on `vote_count` with `"gte": 500` inside the `bool.filter` array, so results require at least 500 votes before being considered for "top" style rankings and the filter stays out of scoring.
   - **CRITICAL: Always include a `query` in the body, even for simple sorting requests.
 If no specific filters are needed, use `"query": { "match_all": {} }`**
-    ```json
+    ```jsonc
     {
       "path": {
         "index": "[the index name from the index-definition]"